 Workplace investigation questions to ask each party

 Many managers and human resources team members find conducting investigation interviews daunting.
-However, as long as you are well-prepared and ask the right questions, you’ll be able to successfully navigate the investigation process and collect the information that you need to make a determination.
-To help, we’ve provided a list of workplace interview questions to ask and some interviewing best practices.
+However, as long as you are well-prepared and ask the right questions, you can successfully navigate the investigation process and collect the information you need to make a determination.

 Best practices for workplace investigation interviewing